 2. For more detailed information, such as scores (Test Parts), that pertain to each listed test, click the gray arrow for the test in question.
 Click the gray arrow again to collapse the data.

-3. If you have edit rights to Test History, you can edit all underlined data by simply clicking in the field.
+3. If you have edit rights to Test History, you can edit all underlined data by clicking in the field.

 4. Click the Bar Graph icons below each test part score type for a Summary of the selected score.